GHigginson/directed-graph/database/README.md

 # database

-PostgreSQL compatible SQL scripts for setting up the directed-graph project
+This folder contains scripts for setting up a PostgreSQL database suitable for the data model validated by the parse-query application.
+Nothing actually relies on these scripts, they are provided as an excercise.

-*schema.sql*: database schema, required for the query-graph application to run
+**schema.sql**: database schema, run as a precondition to detect-cycle.sql

-*detect-cycle.sql*: cycle detection logic compatible with the tables in schema
+**detect-cycle.sql**: stored procedure for detecting cycles in a directed graph.